amanchokshi/EMBERS/docs/index.rst

 - :doc:`installation`
 - :doc:`api`

-But the source code and issue tracker live on other web sites:
+The source code and issue tracker live on other web sites:

 * `Embers on the Python Package Index <https://pypi.org/project/embers/>`_